jaykansara2019/Beer_Categorization/README.md

 - By using Logistic Regression, it is tough to obtain complex relationships

 ## Random Forest
 Random Forest machine learning model is used to train and test our database, to predict beer type based on various features.
+Random forest classifiers are ensemble learning model that combines multiple smaller models into a more robust and accurate model.
+Random forest models work well with large tabular dataset with robusteness and scalability and both output and feature selection are easy to interpret.
+Addictionaly, they handle outliers and nonlinear data.
+Considering the substential amount of tabular data we have, we choose random forest model for our predictions.

 ### Preliminary data preprocessing
 - Distribution of nemerical columns